 From an early age, Mike Brady has been driven to give something back by serving his community.
 Throughout his childhood and through to adulthood Mike has always worked well with others, it is a part of his character.
 Even now as an elected official Mike is well known for working in a bi-partisan collaborative manner to get results for the people he serves for.
 “Mike Brady works” is a common refrain among constituents, as well as colleagues.

 Born and raised on Brockton’s West Side, Mike grew up in a working class family.
 The youngest of three children, Mike learned a strong work ethic, love of family and sense of community very early on his life.
-Members of the “Greatest Generation” Mike’s father, Bob, worked a career as a drywaller, while his mom, Edna, was employed by various shoe factories in Brockton.
+Members of the “Greatest Generation” Mike’s father, Bob, worked a career as a drywaller, while his mom, Edna, was employed as a seamstress.
 Later Mike’s parents owned a local antique business based in East Bridgewater, becoming well known at various fairs and flea markets throughout the South Shore.

 When Mike was just ten years old, tragedy struck.
 While walking to buy groceries for his mother at a neighborhood store, he was struck and seriously injured by a car.
 In comma for a week, Mike spent three months in the hospital, followed by nearly a year of recovery at home.
 He received visits from the Bruins, Red Sox and Patriots, as well as received “get well” wishes from Senator Ted Kennedy and President Richard Nixon.
 It was during this time that Mike’s drive toward public service began.

 “People from across the Brockton area donated blood to help save the life of a stranger and the countless heart-felt well wishes I received while recovering are things you never forget,” recalls Mike.
 “If not for our community, I don’t know if I’d be here today.
 The desire to serve and give something back has been with me ever since.”